-Introduction to Yoga: 0.25 credits - In this class students will learn a variety of different styles of Yoga, as well as keep a journal of different poses they have done.
+Introduction to Yoga: 0.25 credits - In this class, students will learn a variety of different styles of Yoga, as well as keep a journal of different poses they have done.
 Students will be provided with a Yoga starter kit (if needed) and will be responsible for uploading pictures of themselves practicing Yoga.

-Nutrition: 0.5 credits - A study of nutrition and food as applied to daily living.
+Nutrition: 0.5 credits - In this course, students will study nutrition and food as applied to daily living.
 The course provides information on basic nutrition and wellness concepts as well as gardening.
 The second half of the course will provide Serv Safe information with the opportunity to become Serv Safe Certified.